A railway worker takes the ordered meal onto the high-speed train. (Xinhua/Liang Xu)

 Restaurant workers deliver ordered meals to railway staff before the meals are delivered to passengers' seats.
 (Xinhua/Liang Xu)

 Food served aboard China's trains has long been complained for its limited choices, poor taste and high prices.
-The move of inviting more food suppliers to high-speed trains aims at meeting passengers' growing demand for more varieties of delicious food, personality-oriented services, according to the CRC.
+The move of inviting more food suppliers to high-speed trains aims at meeting passengers' growing demand for more varieties of delicious food and personality-oriented services, according to the CRC.

 When passengers cancel or reschedule their traveling plans, the system will remind them to scrap food orders.